 Differences in the Corporation's sales volumes to Members from year to year are to be expected as most of the Members' retail service customers use natural gas for space heating and are very heating degree day-sensitive.
 The weather in the Members' Tennessee service areas is variable from heating season to heating season, and from month to month within a heating season.
 The following table summarizes heating degree day averages and market price information for the last two winter heating seasons in the Corporation's service area.
-The 2020-2021 winter heating season as a whole was close to normal but higher in total degree days than the 2019-2020 winter heating season.
-Due to the increase in heating degree days, sales to Members increased from 15.2 billion cubic feet to 15.6 billion cubic feet.
+The 2021-2022 winter heating season as a whole was warmer than normal and lower in total degree days than the 2020-2021 winter heating season.
+Despite to the decrease in heating degree days, sales to Members increased from 15.6 billion cubic feet to 18.3 billion cubic feet, since one Member's outside supply agreement expired during the year and the Member is now taking their full requirements from the Corporation.
 Sales to Project Participants represent only a portion of their total requirements and will vary only with the volumes specified in the long-term gas supply contracts, and therefore weather will not affect those sales volumes.